 Now 'Set Association a file type or protocol with a program' saying link box will open.
 Click on the link.

-Scroll down in program list and select 'Mailto' option and double tap on it.
+Scroll down in the program list and select 'Mailto' option and double tap on it.

-Firefox users have easy setting to choose default mail client.
+Firefox users have an easy setting to choose default mail client.
 Just refer below image.